RockyKev/phaser3-rpg/README.md

 ### Debug features (MON)
 [x] - Have a camera unlock button.
-[] - Have a 'console.log this' button.
+[x] - Have a 'console.log this' button.
 [] - Create a battle room.
 Switches release enemies.
 [] - Create a debug room.
 Contains each of the event triggers.
-[] - Have a full-health button/1000 rupees button.
+[x] - Have a full-health button/1000 rupees button.

 ### Scene Transitions (WEDS)
 [x] - add event transitions.
 When you walk on a door, it takes you somewhere.